nchang2114/nc-taskwatch/scripts/sql/README.md

 ```

 Notes
-- The app auto-detects this column.
-If present, the toggle is saved to `goals.milestones_shown`; if missing, the app falls back to local-only storage.
+- The app reads only this column to decide visibility.
+No other client state can hide the layer when this is `TRUE`.
+- Works for archived goals as well.
+- Ensure your Postgres role used by Supabase clients has SELECT/UPDATE privileges on this column (Supabase policies + grants).
+A column‑level permission error will prevent reads, which means the UI cannot reflect the stored value.
 - You can seed or bulk update as needed, e.g. set it true for a specific goal:

 ```sql